getify/You-Dont-Know-JS/scope & closures/ch2.md

 foo( "var a = 2" );
 ```

-There are other facilities in JavaScript which amount to a very similar effect to `eval(..)`. `setTimeout(..)` and `setInterval(..)` *can* take a string for their respective first argument, the contents of which are `eval`uated as the code of a dynamically-generated function.
+There are other facilities in JavaScript which amount to a very similar effect to `eval(..)`. `setTimeout(..)` and `setInterval(..)` *can* take a string for their respective first argument, the contents of which are evaluated as the code of a dynamically-generated function.
 This is old, legacy behavior and long-since deprecated.
 Don't do it!

 The `new Function(..)` function constructor similarly takes a string of code in its **last** argument to turn into a dynamically-generated function (the first argument(s), if any, are the named parameters for the new function).
 This function-constructor syntax is slightly safer than `eval(..)`, but it should still be avoided in your code.